Diversity

 Pool your resources together or arrange a fundraiser to support racial justice.
 Sometimes, the gift of money is the most impactful thing you can give to a charity, especially when it comes to education or legal funds.
 We recommend checking out The Sentencing Project, Thurgood Marshall College Fund, and the NAACP Defense and Educational Fund.

 It’s also worth it to look into Historically-Black Colleges or Universities (HBCUs).
-Consider establishing a scholarship fund or even mentorship opportunities!
+Consider establishing a scholarship fund or even mentorship opportunities.
+This is a great option for remote and hybrid teams too.

 6. Reflect